-Tractograms are often visualized with streamlines or variations of streamlines in 3D [22, 28].
+Tractograms are often visualized with streamlines or variations of streamlines in 3D [23, 29].
 Reflecting the intricacy of the connectivity in the brain, these 3D models are generally visually dense.
-Consequently, typical interaction tasks over tracts, such as fine bundle selection, are often difficult to perform and have been a focus of recent research [1, 2].
-We proposed planar point representations to improve interaction with DTI fiber tracts [17], concurrently with Chen et al. [7].
-There are, however, differences between these two works.
+Consequently, typical interaction tasks over tracts, such as fine bundle selection, are often difficult to perform and have been a focus of recent research [1,2].
+Concurrently with Chen et al. [7], we proposed planar point representations to improve interaction with DTI fiber tracts [19].
+There are, however, differences between these our work and Chen's.
 First, we use hierarchical clustering to create multiscale representations, which makes the exploration of large datasets easier, both visually and computationally.
-Second, while our work uses a simple force-based embedding method, Chen et al. uses the SMACOF algorithm, an iterative method that minimizes the metric stress of multidimensional scaling (MDS) using majorization [21].
-And third, we use the embedding procedure also to create a "nice" coloring such that colors of data points perceptually reflect the structure in data points.
+Second, while our work uses a simple force-based embedding method, Chen et al. uses the SMACOF algorithm, an iterative method that minimizes the metric stress of multidimensional scaling (MDS) using majorization [9].
+And third, we use the embedding procedure also to create a "nice" coloring in which colors of data points perceptually reflect the relationships among them.

-To address the expert concern about the insufficient anatomical context in the 2D point representation, we recently introduced 2D path representations [18], which are also projections of fiber tracts into a plane, but as planar curves rather than points.

-One of the advantages of the 2D path representation is that it can be naturally integrated into web-based digital geographic map frameworks.
+To address concerns of experts about insufficient anatomical context in the 2D point representation, we recently introduced 2D path representations [20], which are also projections of fiber tracts into a plane, but as planar curves rather than points.
+One of the advantages of 2D projections is that they can be naturally integrated into a web-based digital geographic map framework.
 Basic data visualization has been available on the web for many years but was usually limited to traditional techniques such as bar graphs and charts.
 More recently, however, visualization research started targeting this environment and advanced applications have emerged.
-ManyEyes [26] paved the way for everyday data visualization, with subsequent studies such as [25] and [8] proving the need for accessible web visualization.
-While web-development toolkits such as [5] greatly aid web visualization development, large-scale web-visualization is limited by inherent browser capabilities, as demonstrated in [19].
-Alternatively, stand-alone systems have been made available in applet form or can be run as client applications directly from websites.
+ManyEyes [26] paved the way for everyday data visualization, with subsequent studies such as [27] and [8] proving the need for accessible web visualization.
+While web-development toolkits such as [5] greatly aid web visualization development, large-scale webvisualization is limited by inherent browser capabilities, as demonstrated in [21].
+Alternatively, stand-alone systems have been made available as applets or can be run as client applications directly from websites.
 However, users still must control the parameters involved in producing visualizations, specify their data queries and learn the system features.
 This often constitutes an undesirable overhead.
 Yet another approach, most similar to our work from an implementation standpoint, is to use Ajax (asynchronous JavaScript and XML) technology to perform the rendering on the server side and serve images asynchronously to the client browser.
-The essential difference between the present work and traditional offline visualization systems is that the former separates interaction and display from rendering and computation.
-Our brain maps differ by eliminating users' efforts in creating visualizations and assigning this task to experts and by using the Google Maps API, which is an Ajax framework for interactive display of pre-rendered images.
-Closest to our work are X:MAP [27] and Genome Projector [3], which present genome browser tools implemented using the Google Maps API.
+The essential difference between the present work and traditional offline visualization systems is that we separate interaction and display from rendering and computation.
+Our brain maps differ by eliminating user effort in creating visualizations, instead assigning this task to experts, and by using the Google Maps API, which is an Ajax framework for interactive display of pre-rendered images.
+Closest to our work in this latter aspect are X:MAP [28] and Genome Projector [3], which present genome browser tools implemented using the Google Maps API.
 We extend this idea to a new domain and demonstrate its usefulness for tractography datasets.

-3 Methods
+4 Methods

-Both point and path representations are projections of fiber tracts onto the plane: Each tract is represented with a 2D point in the former and with a 2D curve in the latter.
-Formally, given a polyline form of a fiber tract $C \in \mathbb{R}^{n\times 3}$ with n vertices in 3-space, its point representation is obtained with a map $\pi{point} : \mathbb{R}^{n\times 3} \to \mathbb{R}^2$ and its path representation is obtained with another map $\pi{path} : \mathbb{R}^{n\times 3} \to \mathbb{R}^{m\times 2}$.
+Both point and path representations are projections of fiber tracts onto the plane: Each tract is represented with a 2D point in the former and a 2D curve in the latter.
+Formally, given a polyline form of a fiber tract $C \in \mathbb{R}^{n \times 3}$ with n vertices in 3-space, its point representation is obtained with a map $\pi{point} : \mathbb{R}^{n \times 3} \to \mathbb{R}^2$ and its path representation is obtained with another map $\pi{path} : \mathbb{R}^{n \times 3} \to \mathbb{R}^{m \times 2}$ .